THE DEVIL’S ONLY

 Sarah held her burning cheek in her hand.
 Eyes watering.
 Mouth agape.

 “Pastor Paul?”
-Sarah spoke nearly under her breath, wondering whether she should interrupt the handsome twenty-some year-old pastor.
+Sarah spoke nearly under her breath, wondering whether she should interrupt the handsome young pastor.

 He stood with his back to her for an awkward second too long, as if he heard her but scrutinized how he would address the intruder.
-As Pastor Paul spun around to acknowledge her, she nearly stumbled backward.
+As Pastor Paul spun around to acknowledge Sarah, she nearly stumbled backward.
 His eyes flashed the color of organic egg yolks with vertical black slits as pupils.
-She blinked, hoping the quick darkness behind her own eyes would recalibrate her crazy sight.
-Maybe the illusion was a result of the near mile run to camp after an argument with Mother.
+She blinked, hoping the quick darkness behind her own eyes would recalibrate her crazy vision.
+Maybe the illusion was a result of the near mile run to camp after the argument with Mother.
 After all, her mind was still slightly foggy.

 “Aw, Sarah.
 How are you this beautiful afternoon the Lord has provided?”

 “Fine, you say.
 Well, quite frankly I don’t believe you.”
-He stepped over unburnt logs and around the firepit’s stone perimeter as he spoke.
+He stepped over unburnt logs.
+“There’s no reason to hide from me.”
+He inched closer, strolling around the firepit’s stone perimeter as he spoke.
+His hands tucked in his front pants pockets.
 “In fact, based on the light perspiration on your brow and your breath still trying to regulate, I’d say you were running.”
 He gave a quick wink.
 “And knowing you for the past four years I’ve herded this community, I know you don’t train for marathons.”
 His lips curled into an arrogant twist and Sarah’s stomach churned.
-Something about Pastor Paul made her uncomfortable.

 “I just had a slight miscommunication with Mother and needed to blow off some steam.”
 Sarah tugged on the waistline of her dress that always inched up.
 “I’m sorry for interrupting you.”
 She turned to walk back to the house.